Basic approach to internal control systems and status of establishment

 The Company also has an Supervisory Board, and the Supervisory Board members including outside members conduct detailed audits regarding the execution of duties by the directors.

-The Company also established a CSR Promotion Committee (Corporate Social Responsibility Promotion Committee) chaired by the President & COO and established Information Disclosure Committee, Risk Management Committee, and Compliance Committee and Personal Information Management Committee as subordinate organizations.
+The Company also established a CSR Promotion Committee (Corporate Social Responsibility Promotion Committee) chaired by the Representative Director, President & COO and established Information Disclosure Committee, Risk Management Committee, and Compliance Committee and Personal Information Management Committee as subordinate organizations.
 These organizations work to normalize decision-making and the execution of business operations throughout the Group.2.
 The systems for the preservation and control of information relating to the execution of duties by directors

 Information relating to the execution of duties by directors is appropriately and accurately controlled and preserved according to the qualities of the recording media in accordance with the Document Control Rules, which set forth the standards on the preparation and retention of documents, and the Document Control in Handling Manual, which sets forth detailed provisions on document retention procedures and periods.3.
 Rules and other systems relating to control of the risk of loss